jwnwilson/hexrepo/README.md

     - Setup pipeline for monorepo
         - Setup build / db migrate / deploy
             - Setup db migration
-                - Investigate shared bastion
-                    - Add ssh agent to bastion
+                - setup ssh agent to bastion
-                - Setup lambda to schedule bastion up / down time based on ec2 and rds tags
                 - Add db migration to ci / cd
-            - Setup deployment
+            - Setup example deployment
-            - Auto shared infra -> project update
+        - Move lib & project tools to root tools folder to remove duplication
+        - Setup project to schedule bastion up / down time based on ec2 and rds tags
+            - Add option to add scheduluer to template
         - Auto increment version in pipeline
             - Add githook to check if version needs to be increased
             - Add command to bump library version
+        - tear down workspace "default" and create workspace "prod"
-        - Move lib & project tools to root tools folder to remove duplication
+        - Move tools aws logic to libs

     - Add ability to update project from template
         - Update project & lib templates
         - Use cruft to update projects from template?